Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 Which is that after the last writers’ strike, it felt like the studios decided not to develop movies.
 They used to buy a lot of scripts, and they had big teams of people giving notes, and they worked for years with people in collaboration on those scripts.
 I feel like the studios don’t buy as many scripts now.
 It used to be you’d open up Variety, and you’d see a movie studio had just bought a big high-concept comedy.
 Now it seems like they’d rather things come in packaged: a script, a cast, a director.
 As a result, a lot of great comedy writers are going to television instead of sitting at home and trying to write a script for a film, write the way I was.

 You work with young writers all the time.
-What’s a note you give most often?
+What’s the note you give most often?

-I know what I used to say to Seth Rogen: “less jizz, more heart.”
+I know what I used to say to Seth Rogen: “Less jizz, more heart.”

 Was that a note you gave on Bridesmaids?